 London is a very green city, (or so they say).
 As many of the green spaces are closed off in the form of private squares and gardens, it can sometimes feel a little grey.
 However, there are some gorgeous public parks right in Central London, and my personal favourite has always been St James’s.
 If… Continue reading Urban Safari – Exploring St James’s Park

-Surely, it is every little kids dream to get behind the bars at the zoo and help out the zoo keepers?
-From feeding the monkeys to stroking snakes, it is probably on the bucket list for a lot of grown ups too.
-It has definitely been on ours ever since we heard that we could… Continue reading Loving London – Zookeeper for a Day at ZSL London Zoo
+Surely, it is every little kids dream to get behind the bars at London Zoo and help out as a zookeeper for a day?
+From feeding the monkeys to stroking snakes, it is probably on the bucket list for a lot of grown ups too!
+It has definitely been on ours ever since we heard… Continue reading Loving London – Zookeeper for a Day at ZSL London Zoo

 London’s Soho is the West End’s most diverse and exciting zone.
 Emerging from its seedier days, in recent years a wave of gentrification has swept through, opening it up as a more family friendly destination.
 One of the things that has long made Soho an interesting place, is the amazing range of food options.
 In… Continue reading Eat Your Way Around the World in Soho, London

 The City of London is a mysterious world of commuters in fancy suits, wildly expensive restaurants and grab-and-go lunch places that are usually closed by 17:00.
 It isn’t often you get to experience a little slice of it, but there are hidden spots that you can enjoy.
 Why are they hidden?
 Because you can’t see… Continue reading Should You Visit Garden at 120 or Sky Garden – The Battle of Fenchurch Street